Private university: Vietnam

-Since the 1990s, a number of private universities have opened in Vietnam.
-Ho Chi Minh City Open University was one of the first.
-Typical characteristics of Vietnamese private universities As of 2010 are higher (very high in some cases) tuition fees, poor infrastructure, and limited faculty and human resources.
+Since the 1990s, several private universities have opened in Vietnam including Ho Chi Minh City Open University being one of the first.
+Some characteristics of Vietnamese private universities As of 2010 are high (very high in some cases) tuition fees, poor infrastructure, limited faculty, and human resources.

-Private universities are often named after scholars (Fulbright University Vietnam, Vo Truong Toan University, Nguyen Trai University, Luong The Vinh University, Chu Van An University, Yersin University, Phan Chau Trinh University), or heroes/legends (Hung Vuong University, Quang Trung University), although there are exceptions, such as FPT University, named after the FPT Corporation and Tan Tao University in Tan Tao Group.
+Private universities are often named after scholars (Fulbright University Vietnam, Vo Truong Toan University, Nguyen Trai University, Luong The Vinh University, Chu Van An University, Yersin University, Phan Chau Trinh University), or heroes/legends (Hung Vuong University, Quang Trung University); although there are exceptions such as FPT University, named after the FPT Corporation and Tan Tao University in Tan Tao Group.

-In Vietnam, there exists the "semi-private university"; schools in this category can receive partial financial support from the government.
+In Vietnam, there are also "semi-private university"; schools in this category which can receive partial financial support from the government.
 Almost all private universities have to invite professors and lecturers from state universities.
 Many lecturers from state-owned universities take up positions in private universities after their retirement.

 Europe

 Armenia

-There are a number of private universities and independent faculties in Armenia, mostly in Yerevan.
-As of 2022, there are 31 private higher education institutions in the country, most notably is the American University of Armenia and the Eurasia International University.
+There are numerous private universities and independent faculties in Armenia, mostly in Yerevan.
+As of 2022, there are 31 private higher education institutions in the country, most notably the American University of Armenia and the Eurasia International University.